mathis-arnal/Bacterial_Genome_Analysis/docs/pages/bacterial/06-assembly.md

 Choose:

 - **Paired-end: list of dataset pairs**
-- Ensure the correct R1/R2 files are selected.
+- Ensure the correct trimmed R1/R2 files are selected.

 ### 2. Options to select